NeuroNEXT: Network for Excellence in Neuroscience Clinical Trials

 New Research Opportunity Announcements for Ultra-rare Gene-based Therapy (URGenT) Clinical Trials conducted within NeuroNEXT

-NeuroNEXT is pleased to announce two new Research Opportunity Announcements (ROAs) to support clinical trials of gene-based and gene-targeted therapies for ultra-rare neurological diseases.
+NeuroNEXT is pleased to announce two Research Opportunity Announcements (ROAs) to support clinical trials of gene-based and gene-targeted therapies for ultra-rare neurological diseases.
 The URGenT Clinical Trials program will utilize a two-stage application and review process for therapeutics that have an active Investigational New Drug (IND) designation.
 Stage 1 applications (OTA-24-011(pdf, 283 KB)) will include scientific background information supporting the gene-therapy product/therapeutic and proposed clinical trial.
 Stage 2 Protocol Applications (OTA-24-012(pdf, 381 KB)) will be accepted by invitation only and will include the submission of more detailed information on the proposed clinical trial and related activities.
 Potential applicants are STRONGLY encouraged to contact NeuroNEXT/URGenT Program Staff to discuss their application and the application process prior to submission.

 Referral/Review Process for NeuroNEXT Applications